rsksmart/rif-identity-services/data-vault/README.md

 # Data vault

-A data vault first approach
+A data vault first approach.
+This service uses an IPFS node to pin files.

+Alert: anyone in possession of a DID can used the server to upload files, now it has now file-size restrictions

 ```
 User                                     Data Vault